 For added dimension, I went over those same spots glazing with a chocolate glaze I’ve used before on my garage door.
 Since I was aiming for a smoky effect and oodles of character, I think this suited the set just perfectly.

 The drawer pulls needed updated too and there’s nothing a bit of RustOleum Flat White couldn’t handle.

-The pulls were glazed with that chocolate color too, and I love how it makes the details pop.
+The pulls have the glazing with that chocolate color too.
+Also, I love how it makes the details pop.